-Entities affiliated with Silver Lake have agreed to purchase an aggregate of \$75.0 million of our common stock in a private placement concurrent with or shortly after the completion of this offering at a purchase price per share equal to the initial public offering price per share at which our common stock is sold to the public in this offering.
-Based on the initial public offering price of \$17.00 per share, such entities would purchase an aggregate of 4,411,764 shares of our common stock.
+Entities affiliated with Silver Lake have agreed to purchase an aggregate of \$75 million of our common stock in a private placement concurrent with or shortly after the completion of this offering at a purchase price per share equal to the initial public offering price per share at which our common stock is sold to the public in this offering.
+Based on an assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, such entities would purchase an aggregate of 4,411,764 shares of our common stock.
 The sale of such shares will not be registered under the Securities Act.
 The closing of this offering is not conditioned upon the closing of the private placement.
 See "Certain Relationships and Related Party Transactions-Silver Lake Purchase Agreement" for additional information.